 From the side, you can see the thickness of the portions, and each slice is about the size of one’s hand.
 Such generous portions are a big reason why Hachinoki is so loved!

-The Delicious Secrets of High-Grade Japanese Shabu-shabu
+Find The Delicious Secret to High-Grade Japanese Shabu-shabu in Ueno!

 In other Asian countries, shabu-shabu style meals are often prepared by putting vegetables into the boiling pot of water, and then adding meat.
 In Japan, that process is reversed.
 The Japanese philosophy is that the meat is the main ingredient and that the vegetables might dilute the meat’s flavor.